 The 520 acre five star Fairmont Resort encapsulates luxury, elegance and truly breath-taking surroundings in the ‘Home of Golf’.
 It is a unique and special venue with its peaceful setting and stunning cliff top views of St Andrews and the North Sea.
 Above all the resort prides itself with an array of fantastic facilities including two championship golf courses, the Torrance and Kittocks.

-Torrance Course, Fairmont or St Andrews Bay as it was called when first opened in the 1990’s.
-The great Gene Sarazen and Scottish golfing hero and course namesake Sam Torrance designed the course.
+Fairmont or St Andrews Bay as it was called when first opened in the 1990’s.
+The great Gene Sarazen, Scottish golfing hero along with namesake Sam Torrance designed the course.
 The demanding course pushes out over 7’200yds from the back tees.
-And, it certainly offers the golfers very much a risk/reward style of golf.
+Thus, it certainly offers the golfers very much a risk/reward style of golf.
 Specifically, many holes are superbly protected by strategically placed bunkering, undulating horizon greens and clever run off areas.
 Players who do want to take the risk will have to have many golf shots in their armoury to score well.
 The Torrance Course has hosted many top golfing events, in particular, The Scottish Senior Open on a number of occasions.

-The Kittocks is a slightly shorter course than its neighboring Torrance.
-It stretches out just over 7000 yds but this Par 72 includes a number of tee boxes.
-Therefore meaning all levels of golfers can enjoy the course.
-There are a couple of man-made lakes that the course navigates its way around.
+Slightly shorter course than its neighboring Torrance.
+It stretches out just over 7000 yds but this Par 72 includes a number of tee boxes meaning that all levels of golfers can enjoy the course.
+The course also includes a couple of man-made lakes that the course navigates its way around.
 Before you are then faced with some magnificent views across the Eden Estuary and the ‘Auld Grey Toun’.
-The Kittocks is a great addition to any golfing trip.
+The Kittocks along with Torrance is a great addition to any golfing trip.

 Kingsbarns Golf Links

-Kingsbarns Golf Links is located 6 miles along the coast from St Andrews, Fife.
+Kingsbarns Golf Links, is located 6 miles along the coast from St Andrews, Fife.
 It is considered the jewel in the crown of American course architect Kyle Phillips.
 Although Kingsbarns only opened in 2000 the course layout makes it look and feel as though it has been there for centuries.
-Set on this stunning piece of coastline Kingsbarns Golf Links has won many awards.
+Set on this stunning piece of coastline Kingsbarns Golf Links has also won many awards.
 Thus, the course is consistently voted as one of the top links courses in the world.
-The course has a fascinating selection of tough par 4’s, reachable par 5’s and picturesque par 3’s.
+Not only does the course have a fascinating selection of tough par 4’s and reachable par 5’s it also includes picturesque par 3’s.
 In addition to the wonderful golf, players can enjoy stunning views of the North Sea on almost every hole.